Follow Explore Essaouira on Instagram

 Besides driving, the easiest way to get from Essaouira to Casablanca is by bus.
 There is no train between Essaouira and Casablanca.

 Here we detail everything you need to know about the bus from Essaouira to Casablanca.
-We will cover details about the bus from Casablanca to Essaouira in a different post.
+For more information on what to do when you get to Casablanca, check out our Casablanca travel guide.

 How long is the bus journey from Essaouira to Casablanca?